kojq/bemela/README.md

 This can be done outside the development environment:

 The `measure.sh` file measures the size of each binary and aggregates the results into a readable format, `measurements.txt`.
-It also spits out a `benchmarks.txt` file, indicating information aggregated from `versions.txt`, `times.txt`, and `measurements.txt`.
+It also spits out a `benchmarks.txt` file, indicating information from `versions.txt`, `times.txt`, and `measurements.txt`.
 ```ShellSession
 ./measure.sh
 ```